Sellicks Hill Old Closed Roads - proposed land revocation

 Your feedback will help Council understand local perspectives and ensure any decision considers the long-term interests of the community.

-This community consultation program will conclude Wednesday, 29 April 2026
+This community consultation program concluded Wednesday 29 April 2026

 The Community Land Revocation Report has been prepared in accordance with Section 194 of the Local Government Act 1999 and is available to download from this page.
 Copies are also available to view at the Council Office, Monday to Friday 9.00am to 5.00pm.